Blockception/MB-Action-Create-MCWorld/README.md

   - [Outputs](#outputs)
   - [Example usage](#example-usage)

-The github action that will create a mcworld in a given respository and performs configurable actions on the world:
+The github action that will create a mcworld in a given repository and performs configurable actions on the world:

 ## Actions